-BIG SISTER/LITTLE SISTER PROGRAM: The “Big Sister/Little Sister” program was begun twelve years ago in collaboration with the First Year Program.
-The purpose is to match First Year women-identified students (Little Sisters) with upper-year women-identified students (Big Sisters) to provide incoming first year women-identified students support, guidance and friendship during their transition to college.
-We hold the “Meet & Greet” on Labor Day at First Year Orientation.
+BIG SISTER/LITTLE SISTER PROGRAM: The “Big Sister/Little Sister” program was begun 15 years ago in collaboration with the First Year Program.
+The purpose is to match First Year women-identified students (Little Sisters) with upper-year women-identified students (Big Sisters) to provide the First Year students support, guidance and friendship during their transition to college.
+We hold the “Meet & Greeet” – virtual or in-person – at First Year Orientation.
 Last year we matched over 70 First Years with Big Sisters!
 That’s a lot of smiling faces. 🙂

-If you are a First-Year woman-identified student who’d like a Big Sister, please complete the online application no later than June 30, 2020.
-If you are interested in becoming a Big Sister, please get in touch with firstname.lastname@example.org.
+If you are a First-Year woman-identified student who’d like a Big Sister, please complete the online application no later than June 30, 2021.
+If you are interested in becoming a Big Sister, please email Laura.Lockwood@trincoll.edu.

-MASCULINITY PROJECT: Male identified students explore and redefine masculinity so that it includes healthier and more inclusive definitions that allow for greater expressions of what it means to be a man on campus and in society.
-The group sponsored a program on positive masculinity as well as premiering “Walk A Mile In Her Shoes” to express solidarity and support for survivors of sexual and relationship violence.
+MASCULINITY PROJECT: Male identified and non-binary students explore and redefine masculinity so that it includes healthier and more inclusive definitions that allow for greater expressions of what it means to be a male identified student on campus.
+The group sponsors discussions on masculinity as well as the program “Walk A Mile In Their Shoes” to express solidarity and support for all survivors of power based personal violence.

-For contact information of student coordinators of the following organizations, please contact Laura.Lockwood@trincoll.edu.
+For the contact information of the student organization coordinators please email Laura.Lockwood@trincoll.edu.